 It’s easy to think that submitting an intermediate session proposal would be the safest route to having your proposal accepted.
 But where does that leave the beginner and advanced members of the audience when they are choosing which breakout to attend?
 If your session proposal on chargemaster best practices is for the first-year revenue integrity professional versus the revenue integrity director, be sure to submit it as such.
 Given the variety of titles in attendance and the fact that not every revenue integrity department is as mature as the next, we are asking you to consider the need for all levels of education.
 We want entire teams to benefit from 2021 RIS—and from our group discount rates—which means we need something to offer everyone, from the person who is just learning about work queues to the person making financial and operational decisions.

 Before applying, please ensure you are prepared with the following:

 - Biographical information, including contact information, professional biography, and relevant speaking experience

 - Contact information for a professional reference

 - Educational background information, including institution and area of study

 - Presentation information, including an outline or agenda, learning objectives, title, audience level with rationale, and most appropriate track

 - Co-presenter information, if applicable

-NAHRI will waive admission fees to 2020 RIS for all selected speakers and co-speakers.
+NAHRI will waive admission fees to 2021 RIS for all selected speakers and co-speakers.
 However, speakers will be responsible for the cost of their own travel, accommodations, and meals.
-Applicants will be contacted in April 2020 about accepted proposals.
-Selected presenters will be expected to submit PowerPoint materials at a later date.
+Applicants will be contacted in March 2020 about accepted proposals.
+Selected speakers will be expected to submit PowerPoint materials at a later date.